spider/spider/docs/command-builder.md

 ```

 ### Selects
 A **Target** is the label or record type in the database.
-In MySQL, this would be the row.
+In MySQL, this would be the table.

 You can select everything from a target.
 ```php